edgelesssys/marblerun/BUILD.md

 ## Repo layout

-Marblerun is written entirely in Go and builds on Edgeless RT, which is written largely in C/C++.
+MarbleRun is written entirely in Go and builds on Edgeless RT, which is written largely in C/C++.

 ### Control plane